drago-ex/permission/readme.md

 ## Drago Permission
-Lightweight ACL and role management
+Lightweight ACL and role management.

 The package provides a central ACL factory, modular permission registration per module, and automatic authorization checks in presenters.